Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

+The most significant feature of this description of $\delta M$ is its momentum dependence, and, for given $|\lambda|$, $|\delta M|$ is an increasing function of $|\vec{p}|$, quadratic in the non-relativistic limit and linear in the ultra-relativistic limit.
+Therefore among experiments achieving comparable $\delta M$ sensitivity the ones studying more energetic kaons are going to lead to more stringent bounds on $\lambda$.

+Considering that, as mentioned, neutral-kaon experiments at $\Phi$ factories are now sensitive at the level $\delta M \sim 10^{-18}$~GeV, one infers a sensitivity to this type of candidate quantum gravity effect that, for kaons of momenta of about 110~MeV (at the $\phi$ resonance), corresponds to sensitivity to values of $|\lambda|$ around $10^{-32}$~m, i.e., not far (just 3 orders of magnitude away) from the Planck scale.
+Because of the premium on high momenta of this scenario better limits could be set using experiments with high-momentum kaons of the type of Fermilab's E731~\cite{fermilabE731a,fermilabE731b}.
+And studies with neutral B mesons of relatively high momenta could also be valuable from this perspective.

-So far in this subsection on CPT tests I have assumed that CPT symmetry is broken by Planck-scale effects.
-As first stressed in Ref.~\cite{gacmaj}, it might be proper to consider the possibility of ``deformed CPT symmetry", meaning that classical CPT transformations would no longer be an exact symmetry at the Planck scale, but a Planck-scale-deformed version of those transformations would be an exact symmetry.
-This for example appears to be a viable possibility for theories formulated in the mentioned $\kappa$-Minkowski noncommutative spacetime, where (as far as understood at present) the only obstacle for classical CPT symmetry appears to be the peculiarity of $P$-parity transformations.
-It appears that in $\kappa$-Minkowski $P$-parity transformations for momenta should not take a momentum $\vec{p}$ into $-\vec{p}$, but rather $\vec{p} \rightarrow \dot-\vec{p}$, where $\dot-\vec{p}$ denotes the so-called antipode operation: $\dot-\vec{p}=-\vec{p}e^{-\lambda p_0}$ (where $\lambda$ is the $\kappa$-Minkowski noncommutativity length scale).
-This might invite one to consider C${\cal P}$T transformations, denoting with ${\cal P}$ a ${\cal P}$-parity transformation such that indeed $\vec{p} \rightarrow \dot-\vec{p}$.
+We are however at a very early stage of understanding of the fate of CPT symmetry in these spacetimes with quantization at the Planck scale.
+Specifically for the case of $\kappa$-Minkowski spacetime, analyses such as the one in Ref.~\cite{gacmaj} suggest that CPT symmetry is deformed rather than broken/lost.
+Indeed in $\kappa$-Minkowski the anomalies one can presently preliminarily see for CPT symmetry are all linked to the peculiarity of $P$-parity transformations.
+It appears that in $\kappa$-Minkowski $P$-parity transformations for momenta should not take a momentum $\vec{p}$ into $-\vec{p}$, but rather $\vec{p} \rightarrow \ominus \vec{p}$, where $\ominus \vec{p}$ denotes the so-called antipode operation: $\ominus \vec{p} \equiv -\vec{p}e^{-\lambda p_0}$ (where $\lambda$ denotes again the $\kappa$-Minkowski noncommutativity length scale).

-This scenario (and other possible deformed-CPT scenarios) may represent an appealing alternative to the broken-CPT scenarios, in the same sense that Doubly-Special-Relativity scenarios could be, according to the intuition of some authors, preferable to broken-Poincar\'e scenarios: in both cases quantum-gravity arguments are suggesting that a well-tested symmetry should not be an exact symmetry of the Planck-scale realm, but since these symmetries are so well tested it might be appropriate to modify them as softly as possible (indeed choosing the soft option of deformation, rather than a virulent symmetry-breakdown mechanism).